Forwardspace/SGE/docs/source/usage/qsg.rst

 	//eg.
 	auto object = sge::StaticObject("path/to/file.obj");

-This will load the model from ``filename`` and prepare it for rendering.
+This will load the model from ``filename`` and render it every frame.

-:doc:`StaticObject <../classes/objects/staticobject>` supports model loading through Assimp - therefore supporting most model file formats.
-Ones tested by me are .obj and .fbx.
+Nearly all model formats are supported (through Assimp).

+To create an instanced object (used when you have to render multiple identical objects), check out its documentation.

 If you don't want an object to render, set the renderObject flag to false.
 ::
 	someObject.renderObject = false;

 Set it back to true if you want to render it again.

-.. note:: Before actually rendering anything, a shader program has to be created.
-	  Check out the code in test.cpp to see how.

-	  TODO: create a default ShaderProgram to allow users to skip this step

 A :doc:`Camera <../classes/objects/camera>` has to be created to describe the positon and rotation of the viewer:
 ::